rancher/rancher.github.io/rancher/api/index.md

 Most collections can be sorted on the server-side by common fields busing HTTP query parameters.
 The `sortLinks` map shows you what sorts are available, along with the URL to get the collection sorted by that.
 It also includes info about what the current response was sorted by, if specified.

 ## Pagination
 API responses are paginated with a limit of 100 resources per page by default.
-This can be increased to upto 1000 with the `limit=1000` query parameter.
+This can be increased to up to 1000 with the `limit=1000` query parameter.
 The `pagination` map in collection responses tells you whether or not you have the full result set and has a link to the next page if you do not.

 ## WebSockets
 Several Rancher features such as container logs, shell access, and statistics use WebSockets to stream information.
 To use these from the API: